JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/implementing_parser_and_psi.md

 The bottom-most nodes of the AST match individual tokens returned by the [lexer](implementing_lexer.md), and higher-level nodes match multiple-token fragments.
 Operations performed on nodes of the AST tree, such as inserting, removing, reordering nodes, and so on, are immediately reflected as changes to the underlying document's text.

-Second, a PSI, or Program Structure Interface, tree is built on top of the AST, adding semantics and methods for manipulating specific language constructs.
+Second, a [](psi.md) tree is built on top of the AST, adding semantics and methods for manipulating specific language constructs.
 Nodes of the PSI tree are represented by classes implementing the [`PsiElement`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiElement.java) interface and are created by the language plugin in the [`ParserDefinition.createElement()`](%gh-ic%/platform/core-api/src/com/intellij/lang/ParserDefinition.java) method.
 The top-level node of the PSI tree for a file needs to implement the [`PsiFile`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiFile.java) interface and is created in the [`ParserDefinition.createFile()`](%gh-ic%/platform/core-api/src/com/intellij/lang/ParserDefinition.java) method.